 [+] Can I install a TV above a Rinnai gas fireplace?

 If installing a flat screen TV above the fire, the main issue is heat.
 Heat from the fire and heat from the flueing components that sit behind the TV, especially if the TV is recessed into the wall.

 [+] What is a zero clearance box?

 This is a fireproofing box that isolates the appliance from combustible materials.
 For the Evolve, Symmetry and Arriva models, this is integrated into the design of the fire.
-For the Neo inbuilt models, and Compact gas fires, a zero clearance box needs to be purchased in addition to the fire if the installation requires isolation from combustable materials.
+For the Neo inbuilt models and Compact gas fires, a zero clearance box needs to be purchased in addition to the fire if the installation requires isolation from combustable materials.
 A zero clearance frame is available for purchase to ensure the necessary clearance for the Ember models.

-Be careful when considering fires that the zero clearance box as well as flueing is taken into account when comparing cost.
+When considering fires, ensure you take into consideration the zero clearance box as well as flueing when comparing cost.

-[+] I’ve had my gas fire for five years, should I get it checked?
+[+] I’ve had my gas fire for a while, should I get it checked?

-For reliable operation Rinnai gas fires should be serviced every two years (including inspection of the flue system).
-If they are in a particularly dusty environment or subject to excess lint, for example dog hair or where there are newly laid carpets then annual servicing would be beneficial.
+For reliable operation, Rinnai gas fires should be serviced every two years (including inspection of the flue system).
+If they are in a particularly dusty environment or subject to excess lint (for example dog hair or where there are newly laid carpets) then annual servicing is recommended.

 [+] We’re looking at installing an Outdoor Super Ray just under a soffit, what are the clearances required?

-For a diagrammatic representation and further detail on positioning refer to the Operation and Installation manual.
+For a diagrammatic representation and further detail on positioning refer to the Operation and Installation manual available on our website.